temporalio/cli/temporalcli/commandsmd/commands.md

 ```

 The `--reason` text updates the Schedule's `notes` field for operations
 communication.
-It defaults to "(no reason provided)" when omitted.
+It defaults to "(no reason provided)" if omitted.
+This field
+is also visible on the Service Web UI.

 #### Options

 * `--pause` (bool) -
   Pause the schedule.
 * `--reason` (string) -
-  Reason for pausing/unpausing.
+  Reason for pausing or unpausing a Schedule.
   Default: "(no reason provided)"
 * `--unpause` (bool) -
   Unpause the schedule.